stratomine/bukkit-plugin-archetype/README.md

 Alternatively, you may leave out `-DinteractiveMode=false` and let Maven prompt you for values.

+Stratomine's Maven repository also hosts an [archetype catalog](http://maven.apache.org/archetype/maven-archetype-plugin/specification/archetype-catalog.html).
+If you use [m2eclipse](http://eclipse.org/m2e/) or a similar tool, you may point it at `http://maven.stratomine.com/release/archetype-catalog.xml` to further streamline your workflow!

 #### What's Created

 Your new project will have a tree similar to the following: